owenbcoding/pp2-quiz-game/README.md

 A Javascript Quiz Game.

 ## Introduction
-Quiz-Game is a site where the user can play a quiz for entertainment which will generate random questions for the user.
+Quiz-Game is a site where the user can play a quiz for entertainment and interactivity which will generate random questions for the user.
 ( Wireframe from I am responsive goes here)
 ( Link to website )